ohio813/betterbatch/readme.txt

 * able to easily include other files
 * allow setting of variables from the output of commands
 * automatic checking of the return value of executed commands
-* built in commands to allow easy checking of conditions (e.g. that a file exists)
+* built-in commands to allow easy checking of conditions (e.g. that a file exists)
 * easier to understand variable format
 * strongly encourages separation of code and configuration

-  * No looping constructs in configuration files
+  * no looping constructs in configuration files
-  * allow easily and safely using code in external files
+  * allow easily and safely using code in external files.

 BetterBatch's sweet spot is for things that can be done by a batch command and need to be maintained over time by different people who may not have the same